 This section assesses the current housing market conditions in the Truckee North Tahoe Study Area, including both the for-sale and rental housing markets.
 This information is crucial for evaluating the ability of the existing private housing market to meet the housing needs of workforce households throughout the region.
 The for-sale housing prices reported here reflect single-family and condominium units sold within the Study Area between June 2015 and November 2015.
 Rental rates for multifamily and single-family housing units were identified through a review of available online and print rental listings, as well as a telephone survey of property management companies and representative housing complexes.
-An effort was made to report rates for certain areas was constrained by the availability of data.
+An effort was made to report rates from different portions of the Truckee North Tahoe region, though the ability to report rates for certain areas was constrained by the availability of data.
 Affordable purchase prices and rental rates are reported based on the 2016 income limits for Placer and Nevada Counties published by HCD.